geotagx/geotagx-UNASIGN-sourcerer/README.md

 #Geotagx-UNASIGN-sourcerer
-Generates/Syncs a tasks.csv (compatible with Pybossa) with UNASIGN data feeds
+Generates/Syncs a tasks.csv (compatible with Pybossa) from the UNASIGN data feeds

 #Usage
 ```bash